Understanding Facebook CAPI Integration with Google Analytics 4 Using Server-Side Google Tag Manager

 Understanding Facebook CAPI Integration with Google Analytics 4 Using Server-Side GTM

 One of the most sought-out solutions happens to be how to use Facebook Conversions API with the server-side implementation in Google Analytics 4 (GA4).
-In order to do this, we’ll be making use of Facebook’s own generic server-side template in Google Tag Manager (GTM) for GA4.
+To do this, we’ll be making use of Facebook’s own generic server-side template in Google Tag Manager (GTM) for GA4.

 You do not need a dedicated Facebook browser SDK or a Facebook client because the template itself utilizes the event data object that resides within the GA4 client.